 Instead of creating a sprawling diagram that no one can take in, create a number of diagrams and connect them using Gliffy’s Hyperlink tool.

 Just click the Hyperlink icon in the toolbar and select any text on your Canvas to activate it.
 You can link to another Gliffy diagram that continues your work, to internal wiki pages that list specs, or to anywhere or anything else online.
 This could be the key to making your diagram the ultimate reference tool.

 When you’re creating a UML diagram, you may find yourself trying to detail elements with large blocks of text.
 Resist this urge.
 Just as with presentations, including a lot of copy in your diagrams is discouraged.

-It defeats the point of having a diagram — and that’s visual communication.
+It defeats the point of having a diagram — visual communication.

 If you have a significant amount of text that you need to include, use the Popup Note tool in Gliffy's Icon Bar.
-With this you can append a block of text to a shape, but that text will only appear on mouseover, leaving your diagram to mean business.
+With this you can append a block of text to a shape, but that text will only appear on mouseover, leaving your diagram uncluttered and to-the-point.

-Because UML diagrams are technical, it’s extra important that they look orderly.
+Because UML diagrams are technical, these design tips will help them look orderly.